cyberark/katacoda-scenarios/conjur-k8s-secretless/sa-6.md

-The last task for the administrator is to prepare Conjur for Secretless Broker Sidecar Documentation can be found [here](https://docs.conjur.org/Latest/en/Content/Get%20Started/scl_using-conjur-OSS.htm?tocpath=Integrations%7COpenShift%252C%20Kubernetes%7CDeploy%20Applications%7C_____2#AddyourapplicationtoConjurpolicy)
+The last task for the administrator is to prepare Conjur for Secretless Broker Sidecar.
+Documentation can be found [here](https://docs.conjur.org/Latest/en/Content/Get%20Started/scl_using-conjur-OSS.htm?tocpath=Integrations%7COpenShift%252C%20Kubernetes%7CDeploy%20Applications%7C_____2#AddyourapplicationtoConjurpolicy).

 ## Review the env setup